 If your sense of humor is not getting due credit because you are shy of speaking out in front of a group of people, there is no way around it but to lose the inhibition.

 Make deliberate efforts to speak out and better yet, plan for a moment when you are going to crack a joke in front of others.
 As time goes by, the need to plan will decrease, your confidence will increase, and your witty sense of humor will surface by itself.

 5) Display confidence when you crack a joke

 When you crack a joke or are going to say something funny, say it loud without too many fumbles and pauses.
 Carry a confident body language and make sure you get everyone's attention.

 Whether or not you can make someone laugh largely depends on whether you believe you can make them laugh or not.
 Like most other things in life, confidence plays a vital role in your attempt to bring a smile to someone else's face.

 6) Don't try too hard to be funny—humor should come naturally

 The ability to make people laugh is something that is cultivated over time and eventually, should come naturally.
 It is not something that can be picked up overnight.
 Like a true learner, try to soak up the above tips.
 Develop a witty sense of humor before you deliberately attempt to crack one joke after another.

 Allow observation and experience to take its course and play along with life's funny moments.
-The key is to develop a knack of being able to bring a smile on someone's face.
+The key is to develop a knack for being able to bring a smile to someone's face.
 Don't try too hard, else your attempts may go from dull and boring to just plain obnoxious.